 “A state of active, open attention on the present.
 When you’re mindful, you observe your thoughts and feelings from a distance, without judging them good or bad.
 Instead of letting your life pass you by, mindfulness means living in the moment and awakening to experience.”

 One of the many things I talk with my clients about is how we fuel our body — the physical package we reside in.
 A Buddha Bowl is one of the daily staples in our home.
-So in the spirit of a healthy new year, here’s how it’s done:
+So in the spirit of health, here’s how it’s done:

 Find a unique, large-sized bowl that for you symbolizes nourishment and gratitude.
 And perhaps a pair of chopsticks to enhance slow eating and mindfulness.
 Preparing this meal should be enjoyable, relaxing, and creative.
 As you fill your Buddha Bowl, remember that you’re creating food art.